mgreiler/se-unlocked/Transcripts/EP_13_Dan_Abramov.md

 # Transcript EP-13 of the Software Engineering Unlocked Podcast Dan Abramov

 **Michaela:** [00:00:02] Hello and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla, and today I have the pleasure to talk to Dan Abramov.
-Dan is probably the most well known person in the whole front end development online scene.
+Dan is probably the most well known person in the whole front-end development online scene.
 Dan mostly works on React, a very popular framework for JavaScript.
 Dan is also very vocal about JavaScript, React and development on his Twitter, as well as on his personal blog.

-Den is also actively supporting diversity in the tech space and recently started a side project next to his day to day job at Facebook.
+Dan is also actively supporting diversity in the tech space and recently started a side project next to his day to day job at Facebook.
 So I'm super thrilled to have Dan here with me today.
 Dan, thank you so much for joining the show.

 **Dan:** [00:00:40] Thank you.
 Hi.